 \subsection{Accelerated Testing Laboratory}

 The ATL at the University of Vermont (Fig.~\ref{system_architecture}) integrates hardware and simulation capabilities to enable comprehensive testing of power electronics, energy storage, and control strategies in a reconfigurable cyber-physical environment.
-The bidirectional DC power supply feeds either the DC bus of two 5~kVA inverters connected in parallel or the batteries.
-The inverters, designed based on the UNIFI reference design~\cite{UNIFI2025}, enable testing advanced control strategies and detailed investigation of inverter dynamics and their impact on the grid.
-Each inverter is controlled by a Texas Instruments (TI) TMDSCNCD28379D microcontroller, which enables the implementation of advanced control strategies by sensing analog voltage and current signals through ADC cards and generating required PWM signals based on control modes such as grid-forming (GFM) and grid-following (GFL) control, active/reactive power regulation, and coordinated multi-inverter operation.
+A bidirectional DC power supply feeds either two parallel-connected 5~kVA inverters or the batteries.
+The inverters, designed based on the UNIFI reference design~\cite{UNIFI2025}, enable testing of advanced control strategies and the investigation of inverter dynamics and their impact on the grid.
+Each inverter is controlled by a Texas Instruments (TI) microcontroller, which enables the implementation of control strategies such as grid-forming (GFM) and grid-following (GFL) control, active/reactive power regulation, and coordinated multi-inverter operation.
 In addition, the DC power supply is connected to six 1.2~kWh Enphase LFP batteries, allowing for systematic charge, discharge, and storage co-optimization studies.
 On the AC side, the inverters are connected to a regenerative grid simulator (RGS).
-The testbed is coupled to a 15~kW electrolyzer stack, which represents hydrogen production as a controllable load interfaced with the grid.
+The testbed is coupled to a 15~kW electrolyzer, which represents hydrogen production as a controllable grid-interfaced load.